 Despite, being drawn to jewelry, colored rocks and shiny objects since childhood; I didn't make jewelry until 1994.
 Christmas of 1993, a friend gave me a pair of seed bead earrings she had made.
 I was so excited, that I found instructions, and learned to make similar earrings.
 I was out searching the Austin bead shops, when I happened upon an Austin Bead Show.
 Oh my, oh my!
 As they say, the rest is history.
 I am largely self-taught, from failed experiments, books, other beaders and the internet.
 Addionally, I have completed informal classes in silver fabrication and stone setting at Austin Community College.
 As a glass kiln owner, I enjoy making fused glass beads, pendants, earrings, bracelets and rings.
 Dichroic glass is beautiful.
 It is way fun!

 My first career was in high tech as an electrical engineer.
 Treatment for breast cancer in 2003, (which thankfully is in remission) and the resulting health impact of my treatment, made me rethink my priorities.
 Although engineering had treated me well; it was time for a change.
 In fall 2004, Irene's Jewelry, Etc. was born.
 Life is too short, to not to spend it doing things you love, like jewelry and being more active in my church and serving as a Stephen Minister.
 (Stephen Ministers provide listening and care for people going through a crisis or change.)
 My husband Ed, is also retired, and we took some dream trips (Israel, and we drove to Alaska in 2007) Retirement and travel were a good choices, because at the end of 2008 I was diagnosed with an agressive leukemia (AML).
 2009 was spent getting bone marrow transplant.
-Things are good.
+Things are now pretty good.
 I have returned to church activities, and to jewelry.
 Other interests: cooking, baking, books, photography, knitting and rubber stamping/paper crafts.
 Ed & I are amateur (ham) radio operators, N5KZW & KA5DYF respectively.
-We have a adult son, Ben, and a very precocious elderly mini-dachshund named Zena.Top of Page
+We have a adult son, Ben, and a sweet medium sized, mixed breed, rescue dog named Rosie.Top of Page